Birmingham calendar: Events coming up - NewsBreak

 At the same time, some areas are beginning to allow more in-person events, and entertainers and venues are adapting live formats to accommodate social distancing.

-Here is a list of live events coming up, including both in-person and online in Birmingham:
+Check out these live events, coming up both in-person and remote in and around Birmingham:

 Starts at: Fri Sep 09, 05:00 PM